artsy/force/analytics/README.md

 })
 ````

-If you want to check what's being sent to Segment when you can use `console.log` to log what's happening near your code.
+If you want to check what's being sent to Segment use `console.log` to log what's happening near your code.
 Then refresh the page, open chrome dev tools using `cmd + opt + i`, and click on the "Console" tab to see your logs.

 ````javascript
 $(".artwork-detail-artist").click(function() {